GoGang/triviageek-hand-s-on/README.md

     {"pseudo":"Bob"}

-The server answer its name and a startTime so that client can compute remaining seconds before starting
+The server answers the game name and a start time, so that client can compute remaining seconds before starting

     {"name":"QaUshs","startTime":"2016-03-07T16:44:24.592546399-05:00","step":0}